Code-the-Dream-School/python-essentials-v2/assignments/07IntroductionToDataVisualization.md

 3. The plot is hard to read.
 There are too many values for BMI.
 Use `qcut()` to divide BMI into 10 quantiles, and add the resulting Series to the `d_h_i` DataFrame.
 Then plot Age vs. BMI Quantiles, with the same hue as before.
 4. Give this pair plot a descriptive title and show it.

+## **Task 8: Add visualizations to your capstone project**

+Now it's time to use the visualization tools you have learned about in this lesson for you final project.
+Use visualizations to help you gain insights about the data and then illustrate those insights in you project.
+Add code blocks to create charts and markdown blocks to explain them and how they illustrate details about the data.

+### **These are the rubrics for data visualization:**

+**Visualization Quality**

+    * [ ]  Creates multiple (3+) high-quality, informative, and visually appealing visualizations using appropriate libraries (e.g., Matplotlib, Seaborn, Plotly).
+    * [ ]  Visualizations are clear, concise, and easy to understand, with appropriate titles, labels, legends, and color schemes.
+    * [ ]  Demonstrates strong understanding of design principles.
+    * [ ]  Provides clear explanations of the insights conveyed by each visualization.

+**Chart Types and Interpretation**

+    * [ ]  Uses a diverse range of chart types (e.g., scatter plots, bar charts, histograms, box plots, heatmaps) to provide a comprehensive view of the data.
+    * [ ]  Demonstrates a clear understanding of the strengths and weaknesses of each chart type and selects them strategically.
+    * [ ]  Provides insightful interpretations of the visualizations, connecting them to the data analysis and the problem domain.

+Once you have added visualizations, you Kaggle data pipeline project is complete.
+You will submit a second Kaggle link this week to show your progress.
+You have until the last week of class to refine your data pipeline project.
+Next week you will start on your second capstone project which involves web scraping, a sql database and interactive, web-based visualizations.

 ### **Submit the Notebook for Your Assignment**

 📌 **Follow these steps to submit your work:**